gogetdata/ggd-recipes/docs/source/index.rst

 .. note::

-   The example below is not necessarily the correct data packge for your needs, but rather is an example of using ggd
+   The example below is not necessarily the correct data package for your needs, but rather is an example of using ggd

 .. code-block:: bash